10 Top Enterprise Software Startups

 1. ASAPP

 ASAPP is an enterprise software startup that is transforming the way customer care agents handle incoming telephone and online queries from customers.
-The startup uses artificial intelligence (AI) to provide customer care agents with the correct solutions to customers' pains in real-time and by using machine learning, it uses successful resolutions from other representatives within the organization to provide new options to their colleagues while they're interacting with customers.
+Its customer relationship management (CRM) software uses artificial intelligence (AI) to provide customer care agents with the correct solutions to customers' pains in real-time and by using machine learning, it uses successful resolutions from other representatives within the organization to provide new options to their colleagues while they're interacting with customers.

 2. ClickUp